23 Best Restaurants in Hell’s Kitchen, NYC in 2025

 13. Ristorante Il Melograno

-For one of the best restaurants in Hell’s Kitchen for Southern Italian food, try Ristorante Il Melograno — or just “Il Melograno.”
+If you’re looking for one of the best restaurants in Hell’s Kitchen for Southern Italian food, try Ristorante Il Melograno — or just “Il Melograno.”
 Created by two Sicilian restaurateurs, Il Melograno seeks to honor the traditions of “the Grandma” with original recipes and handcrafted pastas.

 The Vibe